Words: Jonathan Wells

 Why does it feel festive?
 It doesn’t – not overtly, at least.
 But, this Robert Redford thriller is the perfect option for any festive-skeptics.
 Set in a frosty New York City, there’s plenty of Christmas carols to be heard amidst the conspiracies.

 When should you watch it?
-When you’re done with all the jingling bells and Christmas lights.
+When you’re done with all the jingling bells and bright lights.
 Redford’s desperately determined performance is extraordinary – enough to distract you from your present wrapping for a while.
-Perhaps the best Boxing Day watch there is.

 Become a Gentleman’s Journal Member?